holly1238/mobile-sp/source/usinglibraries/usingAndroidLibraries.rst

        implementation 'com.facebook.fbjni:fbjni-java-only:0.0.3'
    }

-Also we have to add all transitive dependencies of our aars.
+In addition, we have to add all transitive dependencies of our aars.
 As ``pytorch_android`` depends on ``com.android.support:appcompat-v7:28.0.0`` or ``androidx.appcompat:appcompat:1.2.0``, we need to one of them.
-(In case of using maven dependencies they are added automatically from ``pom.xml``).
+(In the case of using maven dependencies they are added automatically from ``pom.xml``).